Antisemitism in the Russian Empire: Pogroms

-The first pogrom is often considered to be the 1821 anti-Jewish riots in Odessa (modern Ukraine) after the death of the Greek Orthodox Patriarch Gregory V of Constantinople, in which 14 Jews were killed.
+The first pogrom is often considered to be the 1821 anti-Jewish riots in Odesa (modern Ukraine) after the death of the Greek Orthodox Patriarch Gregory V of Constantinople, in which 14 Jews were killed.
 The virtual Jewish encyclopedia claims that initiators of 1821 pogroms were the local Greeks that used to have a substantial diaspora in the port cities of what was known as Novorossiya.

-Tsar Alexander III (1881-1894)
+Tsar Alexander III (1881–1894)

 Long-standing repressive policies and attitudes towards the Jews were intensified after the assassination of Tsar Alexander II on 13 March 1881.
-This event was wrongly blamed on the Jews and sparked widespread Anti-Jewish pogroms in the Russian Empire, which lasted for three years, from 27 April 1881 to 1884.
+This event was blamed on the Jews and sparked widespread anti-Jewish pogroms, which lasted for three years, from 27 April 1881 to 1884.

 The Warsaw pogrom of 1881, which worsened Polish-Jewish relations, was criticized by some members of the Polish elite.
-Historian Michael Ochs notes that period from 1863 to 1881 saw an increase in antisemitism in the Russian-ruled Poland.
+Historian Michael Ochs notes that the period from 1863 to 1881 saw an increase in antisemitism in the Russian-ruled Poland.

-Tsar Alexander III (1881-1894) was hostile to Jews; his reign wrought a sharp deterioration in the Jews' economic, social, and political condition.
+Tsar Alexander III (1881–1894) was hostile to Jews; his reign brought a sharp deterioration in the Jews' economic, social, and political condition.
 His policy was eagerly implemented by tsarist officials in the "May Laws" of 1882.
 They officially blamed Jews for the Tsar's death.
 They banned Jews from inhabiting rural areas and shtetls (even within the Pale of Settlement) and restricted the occupations in which they could engage.
-The Russian imperial police strictly applied the antisemitic discriminatory laws, while the Russian media engaged in unrestrained antisemitic propaganda.
+The Russian imperial police strictly applied the antisemitic laws, while the Russian media engaged in antisemitic propaganda.
 In 1891, all Jews were systematically expelled from Moscow.
 These repressions convinced many Jews that Russia could no longer be their home.

-The Tsar's minister Konstantin Petrovich Pobedonostsev stated the aim of the government with regard to the Jews was that "One third will die out, one third will leave the country and one third will be completely dissolved in the surrounding population".
+The Tsar's minister Konstantin Pobedonostsev stated the aim of the government with regard to the Jews was that "One third will die out, one third will leave the country and one third will be completely dissolved in the surrounding population".
 The pogroms and the repressive legislation resulted in the mass emigration of Jews to western Europe and the Americas.
-Between 1881 and the outbreak of the First World War, an estimated 2.5 million Jews left Russia - one of the largest group migrations in recorded history.
+Between 1881 and the outbreak of the First World War, an estimated 2.5 million Jews left Russia—one of the largest group migrations in recorded history.

 After the Pesach pogrom of 1903, pogroms became the official policy of the Russian Empire, and the antisemitic terror reached its peak in October 1905.